In late December 2004, Mr. Nielson and I went into Anthropologie

 The day before Easter in 2009, I lay on my couch feeling sorry for myself.

-But I got up and went to church stiff, in pain, and unhappy.
+However, I got up and went anyway, stiff, in pain, and unhappy.

 I sat in the pew without my bonnet.